headshed-dev/nanowrimo-23/pages/apps___fullstack___nestjs-react-monorepo.md

 		- >A high performance, open source universal RPC framework
 	- These are a snapshot of what I'm currently keeping an eye on that I bring to mind just now suffice to say there is always a lot of stuff going on.
 	- I noticed, as did many bigger better minds than this little bear, that there are common issues we are faced with and patterns that tend to repeat themselves when building APIs.
-		- We tend to pronounce API as the letters, A, P, I by the way, so you don't embarass yourself talking to a tech guru by saying 'whats an appy?' - a little amusing anectdote I recall from a respdected colleague remarking at this in regards to an amusing occurence
+		- We tend to pronounce API as the letters, A, P, I by the way, so you don't embarass yourself talking to a tech guru by saying 'whats an appy?' - a little amusing anectdote I recall from a respdected colleague remarking at this in regards to an amusing occurence in our work one day.
+I hope he is doing well, I get to meet a lot of bright, clever and dynamic people and he was one of them that shone brightly.